For many of us the holiday season is a time of indulgence and enjoyment. You consume more food and alcohol than usual and exercise less.

 5. Give up the guilt

 Feeling guilty isn’t helpful at all.
-In fact, it can encourage you to continue making unhealthy choices, because you’re so busy berating and punishing yourself and your body.
+In fact, it can perpetuate unhealthy choices because you’re so busy berating and punishing yourself and your body.

 6. Think of every meal as an opportunity to choose well